music-suite/music-suite/docs/src/User-Guide.md

 arrangeFor stringOrchestra (pseq [rcat [c',e,g_,c_]])
 ```

-TODO by default `Tutti` is used.
-In chamber music there is usually no need to override this with `Solo`, the difference only make sense when you need to distinguish the solist.
+The default value is `Tutti`.
+In chamber music there is usually no need to override this with `Solo`, as the difference only make sense when you *need* to distinguish the solist.

 TODO soloists *from* the orchestra/altri